What Is Lead Generation?

 Step 3: Design A Series Of Touch Points

 You've got your database and your email templates, now it's time to automate your outreach by creating a series of touch points.
 This is also known as a Drip Campaign or Series.
 Whether you are in marketing, sales operations, or sales, you can make use of Series Templates.
 Because lead generation is best with a combination of emails and phone calls, we suggest and support including a combination of emails and call tasks in your Series Templates.

 While it might be tempting to ping your prospects every few days, as a best practice we have found that one touch per 7-10 days results in the best combination of responses to unsubscribes.
 If you'd like to test different methods to identify the best for lead generation, VipeCloud has the ability to split your list for A/B testing.

 Step 4: What is a Lead?
 Defining Your Lead Types

 What are your lead types and how do you define the all-important timing of the Marketing-To-Sales handoff?
 Sample lead types:

-Marketing qualified leads (MQL) and sales qualified leads (SQL) are the key ones to focus on here.
-You’ll want to determine when is the best time to transfer a lead from marketing to sales.
+Marketing qualified leads (MQL) and sales qualified leads (SQL) are the key ones on which to focus.
+You’ll want to determine when the best time is to transfer a lead from marketing to sales.
 Why is this important?
 There are several reasons: